objectivedynamics42/studio-one/RecordingNotes.md

 	This latter trick is often employed to make the performer feel more comfortable with the overall sound without actually committing the reverb to the track

+# Line6 Helix
+## The different ways of controling volume
+For more information, watch [The MOST Important Thing To Know About Helix Amp Blocks](https://www.youtube.com/watch?v=ltSdr4BbhKg)
+* The *drive* control increases or decreases the signal into the preamp, generally resulting in more or less distortion
+* The *master volume* control increases or decreases the amount of signal into the power amp section.
+Higher values will result in the power amp being driven harder
+* The *channel volume* control increases or decreases the loudness of the output without affecting the preset's tone.

+## Adding new blocks quickly
+### Page Left and Right
+When adding a new block you can scroll through the options without leaving the home page.
+Just hold Page Left and scroll forward through the models by pressing Page Right or hold Page Right and scroll backward by pressing Page Left

 # Appendix
 ## A Studio One Track <a name="a_studio_one_track"></a>